vindurriel/vindurriel.github.com/_md/md/resume_en.md

 Male, born in 1987, currently resides in Tongzhou District, Beijing, China

-Graduated and got bachelor's degree from Beijing University of Post and Communication in 2010
+Graduated and got bachelor's degree from Beijing University of Posts and Telecommunications in 2010

 Years of research and development experience in software/internet industry, familiar with common architectures, frameworks and design patterns of content/info website, e-commercials, digital lottery, high concurrency systems, etc. had some experience in product managements.